 - UH Hilo faculty do world class research on indigenous languages that helps promote the revitalization of the Hawaiian language and culture.

-- UH Hilo faculty in the College of Agriculture, Forestry, and Natural Resources, in a growing partnership with the emerging four-year program in engineering, are doing research on alternative energy and agribusiness.
+- UH Hilo faculty in the College of Agriculture, Forestry, and Natural Resources, are doing research on alternative energy and agribusiness.

 Some of UH Hilo’s laboratories include: